The retail talent shortage is real.

 Left alone, this kind of business ecosystem can be a breeding ground for microcultures, with different stores and arms of the business developing their own ways of doing things based on short-term goals or localized needs.

-Employee recognition programs can help unify culture in retail.
+Employee recognition for retail can help unify culture.
 As opposed to other rewards like sales incentive programs which are available only to those in certain positions, employee recognition can be implemented across your entire organization, meaning everyone will see the benefit of it.

 What’s more, by aligning your program to your company’s core values, your managers can reinforce them in their day-to-day work by rewarding behaviors that reflect the culture you want to create.
 This kind of values-based approach can also help keep your culture and approach consistent, even when dealing with high turnover or large numbers of seasonal or part-time staff.